We All Scream for Ice Cream (Masters of Horror): Plot

 That night, Layne goes to see the adult Virgil, the shaggy man he spotted at the funeral.
-Virgil eventually tells Layne that Buster has returned for revenge for their fatal prank.
+Virgil eventually tells Layne that Buster has returned as a malevolent ghost for revenge for their fatal prank.
 While they are talking, a ghostly ice-cream truck stops nearby in front of a little girl - a probable child of Virgil's rapes.
 Buster reaches out of his truck to her, and his horribly-scabbed hand gives the girl a treat.
 He tells her she can use it to get revenge.
 Upon the girl biting into it, Virgil melts away, screaming as layers of skin and flesh strips off him like ice-cream.

 Layne returns home with a plan.
 He begs his wife to take their children away to their grandmother's house for one day while he fixes things.
 After they leave, he tests the garden devices with a remote, then uses ice cream from a bucket in the freezer to create a shape.
 He wraps the treat with one of Buster's wrappers that Layne had thrown away.

 Upon hearing the ice-dream truck's creepy tune, Layne, carrying a small cooler, walks outside for a showdown.
 His children, lured by Buster from the car a short distance away, run to them.
 Buster's vengeful spirit offers an ice-cream (shaped like Layne) to Layne's kids.
 Layne and Buster struggle until Layne turns on the garden sprinklers, freezing the clown.
 Layne's son sees the ice-cream treat Layne had dropped, and it's shaped exactly like Buster.
 The boy bites into it, and the clown dies.
 In the next scene, everything appears normal again and the family is about to move away from that town, but suddenly Layne hears the old creepy tune again, and the film ends with a flash of Buster's rotten face.